-renovating, repairing, improving, and equipping existing Town service, public safety, conference and administrative facilities, including repair, replacement, and improvement of roofs, mechanical, electrical, plumbing, air conditioning, heating and ventilation equipment and systems, facade improvements, and improvements required by the Americans with Disabilities Act and other applicable laws, (iv) improving, acquiring and equipping advanced traffic control systems and facilities, and (vi) paying of the costs of issuance of the Bonds.

-Proceeds from the sale of the Taxable Bonds will be used (i) to refund certain outstanding ad valorem tax obligations of the Town as described in Schedule I - Schedule of Refunded Obligations (the "Refunded Obligations") for debt service savings and (ii) for payment of with the costs of issuance of the Taxable Bonds.
+USE OF PROCEEDS Proceeds from the sale of the Bonds will be used (i) engineering, constructing, reconstructing, improving, repairing, developing, extending and expanding streets, thoroughfares, bridges, interchanges, intersections, grade separations, sidewalks and other public ways of the Town, including related streetscape improvements, public utility improvements, storm drainage facilities and improvements, signalization and other traffic controls, street lighting, and the acquisition of land therefor, (ii) acquiring, developing, renovating and improving parks, park facilities, recreation facilities, including the Addison Athletic Club, and open spaces for park and recreation purposes in and for the Town, including the acquisition of land therefor, (iii) renovating, repairing, improving, and equipping existing Town service, public safety, conference and administrative facilities, including repair, replacement, and improvement of roofs, mechanical, electrical, plumbing, air conditioning, heating and ventilation equipment and systems, façade improvements, and improvements required by the Americans with Disabilities Act and other applicable laws, and (iv) paying of the costs of issuance of the Bonds.
+Proceeds from the sale of the Taxable Bonds will be used (i) to refund certain outstanding ad valorem tax obligations of the Town as described in Schedule I - Schedule of Refunded Obligations (the "Refunded Obligations") for debt service savings and (ii) for payment of the costs of issuance of the Taxable Bonds.
+RATINGS The Obligations and presently outstanding tax supported debt of the Town are rated "Aaa" by Moody's Investors Service, Inc. ("Moody's") and "AAA" by S&P Global Ratings, a division of S&P Global Inc. ("S&P") (see "Other Information - Ratings").
+Book-Entry-Only System The definitive Obligations will be initially registered and delivered only to Cede & Co., the nominee of DTC pursuant to the Book-Entry-Only System described herein.

-RATINGS

-The Obligations and presently outstanding tax supported debt of the Town are rated "Aaa" by Moody's Investors Service, Inc. ("Moody's") and "AAA" by S&P Global Ratings, a division of S&P Global Inc. ("S&P") (see "Other Information - Ratings").

-BOOK-ENTRY-ONLY SYSTEM.....
-The definitive Obligations will be initially registered and delivered only to Cede & Co., the nominee of DTC pursuant to the Book-Entry-Only System described herein.
 Beneficial ownership of the Obligations may be acquired in denominations of \$5,000 or integral multiples thereof within a maturity.
 No physical delivery of the Obligations will be made to the beneficial owners thereof.
 Principal of, premium, if any, and interest on the Obligations will be payable by the Paying Agent/Registrar to Cede & Co., which will make distribution of the amounts so paid to the participating members of DTC for subsequent payment to the beneficial owners of the Obligations (see "THE OBLIGATIONS - Book-Entry-Only System").
 PAYMENT RECORD The Town has never defaulted on the payment of its tax-supported indebtedness.